 The Portland City Council decreased fees for all license types bringing the fee for retailer licenses down from $4,975 to $3,500 and application fees for retail couriers and micro-tier producers and processors down from $1,000 to $200.

 Hopefully, more local regulators across the country will do the same in the near future.

 Who Pays the Price?

-Ultimately, it’s consumers who pay the price for these extortionate fees, taxes, and regulations – both figuratively and literally.
-First, patients and consumers have less access to the medical marijuana they need when businesses have too many financial and regulatory burdens to overcome in order to operate within a municipality.
+Ultimately, it’s consumers who pay the price for extortionate fees, taxes, and regulations.
+First, patients and consumers have less access to the medical and/or recreational marijuana they want and need when businesses have too many financial and regulatory burdens to overcome in order to operate within a municipality.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
+She has been working with clients in the cannabis industry since 2015.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.